 Experts claim that our attitude and psychological state influence our confidence and productivity.
-Therefore, say to yourself that you are a real professional and there is no one who can compete with you.
-You have enough experience, good recommendations and flawless resume that will strike your potential employer!
+Therefore, say to yourself that you are a real professional and no one can compete with you.
+You have enough experience, good recommendations, and a flawless resume that will strike your potential employer!

 If you still don’t have a resume, don’t hesitate!
 The earlier you produce a competitive paper, the faster you start your job search!
 If your deadline comes soon and you have no idea about how to write a quality document, order it online!
 There are lots of reputable online writing companies, such as Resume Writing Lab, that will cope with any kind of resume!
 Their experts, by the way, know a perfect way to craft a military resume!
 Not every company offers this service.

 Finally, let’s move to the most interesting part of our article – the words that you MUSTN’T use during your job interview!